How to Pack a Backpack for School - The Safe Way

 Did you know that if a backpack is too heavy, it can cause serious injury to your child?
 In 2013, nearly 22,200 strains, sprains, dislocations, and fractures from backpacks were treated in hospital emergency rooms, physicians’ offices and clinics, the U.S. Consumer Product Safety Commission states.

 Among healthcare professionals, occupational therapists are on the front lines of backpack safety awareness and making sure parents and teachers are educated about the proper weight distribution for a backpack.
-Beyond just backpack safety, here are some occupational therapy tips for health and success in school from The American Occupational Therapy Association:
+Beyond just backpack safety, here are some occupational therapy tips for how to pack a backpack, as well as health and success in school from The American Occupational Therapy Association: